dibikhin/fp-builder-js/README.md

 # The Builder pattern in functional style on JavaScript

 An example implementation of the GoF Builder pattern using Funcional Programming.
-Immutability achieved by sequential evolving frozen objects.
+Immutability achieved by sequential evolving of frozen objects.

 ## Prerequisites
 - Node.js